Vegas: Self-Speculative Decoding with Verification-Guided Sparse Attention: Background and Motivation

 Query-aware sparsity (e.g., Quest~\cite{tang2024quest}) addresses this limitation by estimating the relevance of all previous tokens to the current token at every decoding step.
 Such methods can retrieve sparse but critical information from long contexts.
 However, these methods incur higher computational overhead, as KV criticality estimation must be performed for every generated token.

 Once the critical KV entries are selected, attention weights are computed only for the selected keys, and the attention output is a weighted average of the corresponding values.
 This significantly reduces KV cache access.
-However, these methods inherently risk degrading output quality since they discard part of the context~\cite{li2025scbench,zhangefficient}.
+However, both query-agnostic and query-aware sparsity methods inherently risk degrading output quality since they discard part of the context~\cite{li2025scbench,zhang2025efficient}.